TkTech/smartie/README.md

 **Note:** This library is in beta. _Please_, create a ticket if you run into an issue.

-This is a pure-python library for getting basic disk information such as model, serial number, disk health, temperature, etc...
+This is a pure-python, 0-dependency library for getting basic disk information such as model, serial number, disk health, temperature, etc...

 It provides a high-level abstraction to enumerate devices and retrieve basic